jim-moser/zf2-validators-empty-or-plugin-test/README.md

-If you would like to install the packages manually and use a Module.php file to configure autoloading instead of using Composer to configure autoloading then see the installation section of the jim-moser/zf2-validators-empty-or-plugin package.
+If you would like to install the packages manually and use a Module.php file to configure autoloading instead of using Composer to configure autoloading then see the installation section of the README.md file in the
+jim-moser/zf2-validators-empty-or-plugin package.

 #Running the Tests